baljyot25/DM_project/README.md

 # How to Run the Code:

-1) To run the code using VS Code, you can click on the "run" button (if you have the Python Extension for VS Code installed)
+1) To run the code via terminal, type "streamlit run <file-name>.py"
-2) To run the code via terminal (Windows), you can type "python -u <file_path>".
+2) Upon starting, the code will ask for input for the number of nodes for the graph.
+The minimum number of nodes can be 4.
-3) To run the code via terminal (Linux), you can type "python3 -u <file_path>".
+3) The user can choose to generate a random graph containing the number of nodes as specified by the user in the previous step, or he/she can choose to input the adjacency matrix for the graph manually.

 # How does the code work?